cbfacademy/full-stack-javascript-assessment-HedonisticOpportunist/docs/tech/creative/games.md

 The scene builds upon the game above, but -- instead of a cat -- the player is a spaceship [6].

-The spaceship fires bullets [7] but gains points if it comes into contact with a bubble [5].
+The spaceship fires bullets [7] and gains points if a bubble has been hit [5].

 Similarly to the previous game, the player stays within the boundaries of the canvas by constraining its coordinates [10].